ietf-wg-privacypass/base-drafts/CHARTER.md

 3. Develop document for Privacy Pass in HTTP?
    - Specify a common understanding of how Privacy Pass data is integrated with HTTP requests and responses for web-based applications.
-   - Specify where key material stored, how it’s accessed, and associated security considerations
+   - Specify where key material is stored, how it’s accessed, and the associated security considerations

 Each goal listed above will be fulfilled with an individual document that